-This Practitioners' Guide to the Cape Town Convention and the Aircraft Protocol (the "Guide") is the third in a series of guides addressing the practical issues arising in connection with the Cape Town Convention.
+This Practitioners' Guide to the Cape Town Convention and the Aircraft Protocol (the "Guide") is the fourth in a series of guides addressing the practical issues arising in connection with the Cape Town Convention.
 It has been produced by the Legal Advisory Panel of the Aviation Working Group (the "AWG"), which is comprised of leading practitioners of international aviation finance law who are listed below.
 One chief purpose of the Legal Advisory Panel is to provide thought and support to the AWG on the implementation and institutionalisation of the Cape Town Convention.
 The Legal Advisory Panel, along with the AWG, continues to be at the forefront of activity relating to legal issues arising under the Cape Town Convention.
 This Guide is being published in an electronic format (free of charge) so as to better serve the aviation finance community.
-As one of the main goals of this publication is to provide education about the Cape Town Convention and its usefulness in practice, the Legal Advisory Panel intends to regularly update this Guide so as to keep it current.
+As one of the main goals of this publication is to provide education about the Cape Town Convention and its usefulness in practice, the Legal Advisory Panel regularly updates this Guide so as to keep it current.
 This Guide is one of several initiatives established by the AWG in order to assist in the development, implementation and interpretation of the Cape Town Convention.
 The AWG has sponsored a partnership between the University of Cambridge Faculty of Law and the International Institute for the Unification of Private Law to establish the Cape Town Convention Academic Project (www.ctcap.org) which is designed to facilitate the academic study and assessment of the Cape Town Convention with a view towards enhancing the understanding and effective implementation of the treaty and advancing its aims.
 The main activities of the Cape Town Convention Academic Project are the establishment of a comprehensive database of primary and secondary materials on the Cape Town Convention, the creation of a journal (The Cape Town Convention Journal) publishing scholarly articles relating to the treaty, providing annotations to legal issues that arise in connection with interpreting the Cape Town Convention, providing academic conferences on the Cape Town Convention, providing instructional materials and providing economic assessments of its impact.
-Similarly, the AWG and the Legal Advisory Panel intend to make available regular reporting on, and analysis of, legal actions and administrative activity relating to the interpretation of and compliance with the Cape Town Convention in any of the ratifying jurisdictions so as to better inform the legal community and interested parties of these matters with the goal of better achieving uniform understanding of and compliance with the Cape Town Convention and its terms.
-On 29 February, 2020, AWG launched the Cape Town Convention Compliance Index (the "Compliance Index").
-The Compliance Index is a large-scale AWG project to assess and monitor going forward the compliance record of contracting states with the Cape Town Convention.
-It assigns a score and category of likelihood of compliance to each contracting state for which AWG has sufficient data (expected to be most, if not all, contracting states) that is available publicly.
-The scoring takes into account, among other factors, implementation of the Cape Town Convention by way of legislation, rules and regulations and practical application of the Cape Town Convention in a particular contracting state (including court decisions, administrative actions and general experience reported by practitioners).
-These initiatives should be considered in conjunction with this Guide so as to provide the most current and up to date thinking of the Legal Advisory Panel as well as the AWG on the important issues relating to the Cape Town Convention.
+Similarly, the AWG and the Legal Advisory Panel makes available regular reporting on, and analysis of, legal actions and administrative activity relating to the interpretation of and compliance with the Cape Town Convention in any of the ratifying jurisdictions so as to better inform the legal community and interested parties of these matters with the goal of better achieving uniform understanding of and compliance with the Cape Town Convention and its terms.